-The projections of the 'European or Other (including New Zealander)' ethnic group include people who belong to the 'European' or 'Other Ethnicity' groups defined in Level One of the Standard Classification of Ethnicity 2005.
+The projections of the 'European or Other' ethnic group include people who belong to the 'European' or 'Other Ethnicity' groups defined in Level One of the Standard Classification of Ethnicity 2005.
 If a person belongs to both the 'European' and 'Other Ethnicity' groups they have only been counted once.
 Almost all people in the 'Other Ethnicity' group belong to the 'New Zealander' sub-group.

-Among the territorial authority areas, Christchurch city (313,000) had the largest 'European or Other' population in 2006, followed by Auckland city (256,000).
-These two cities will maintain the largest 'European or Other' populations by 2021.
+Among TAs, Christchurch city (302,000) had the largest 'European or Other' population in 2013, followed by Wellington city (153,000).
+These two cities will maintain the largest 'European or Other' populations by 2038 under the medium projection.